Altrincham Grammar School for Boys: History

 The school was founded as Altrincham County High School for Boys (ACHS) in 1912 as a result of the Balfour Education Act, to provide secondary education (partly fee-paying) for an area which stretched from Sale to Knutsford.

 It opened with 57 pupils and 3 staff (Headmaster, Deputy and one secretary), housed in the red brick building which still forms the central block of the school today.
 The south wing and the assembly hall were added in 1938 and the science block, gymnasium and workshops in 1964.

 In 1974, the school passed from the control of Cheshire County Council to the newly formed Trafford Metropolitan Borough Council.
 It remained under Trafford's control until 1996 when it became a grant-maintained school.
 In 1999, it became a foundation school.

 In 2003, the Department for Education and Skills (DfES) awarded the school specialist school status as a Language College.

 In 2013, a new physics centre was opened by the physicist Brian Cox, housing six laboratories, a staff room and a large preparation room.

 In 2019, a House System was introduced with four houses; Tatton, Bradbury, Stamford and Massey.
 In 2021, the school completed a new building with an additional nine classrooms (primarily used for English and Sciences), a new library, extra toilets and a small staff room.

 2021, also saw the first occurrence of what would be an annual charity event called 'UTSAV.'
 This event brought together hundreds of local students through performances, food, and a DJ.
-They raised over £2000 pounds in 2021, and since have raised around £20,000 across UTSAV 2022, 2023 and 2024, with the latter two being organised by a group called 'Trafford Hindu Society'.
+They raised over £2000 pounds in 2021, and since have raised over £30,000 across UTSAV 2022, 2023, 2024 and 2025, with the latter three being organised by a group called 'Trafford Hindu Society' with students from both Sale Grammar School and Altrincham Grammar School for Girls.

 In 2023, five new cricket nets and two new cricket strips were installed.